Wilmington massacre: White resentment

 As black people in the area rapidly emerged into their newfound social status and progressed economically, socially, and politically, racial tensions grew.
 Former slaves and their children had no inherited wealth.
 With the collapse of the Freedman's Bank, which had a Wilmington branch, in 1874, some black residents of Wilmington lost most of their savings and as a result, many distrusted banks.
 The debt-slave metaphor, well-known within the community, made many residents wary of debt.
 In addition, credit or loans available to them were marked up in price.
 The annual interest rate of credit charged to black people was nearly 15 percent, compared to under 7.5 percent for poor whites, and lenders refused to let African-Americans pay off their mortgages in installments.
-This practice, known as "principle or nothing", positioned lenders to take over black property and businesses through forced sales.
+This practice, known as "principal or nothing", positioned lenders to take over black property and businesses through forced sales.
 The lack of inherited wealth, limitations of access to credit, and loss of savings through federal mismanagement and fraud, created a combined effect in which black people "could not save anything", or otherwise acquire the means to own taxable property.